Practical hybrid decoding scheme for parity-encoded spin systems: POSTREADOUT DECODING OF THE SLHZ MODEL

-The second term of Eq.(\ref{eq:13}) enforces the parity constraint that $\boldsymbol{z}$ should obey Eq.(\ref{eq:5}) to be a valid code-state.
-In contrast, the first term captures the correlation between the observation $\boldsymbol{y}$ and the code-state $\boldsymbol{z}$.
-The latter formulation is equivalent to the former one as long as $\boldsymbol{z}$ is a valid code-state associated with a source-state $\boldsymbol{Z}$, i.e., $s_{i}(\boldsymbol{z})=1$ for any $i$.
-We note that $H^{code}\left(\boldsymbol{z}\right)$ can be considered a Hamiltonian of an enlarged spin system.
-In this formulation, the word MAP decoding corresponds to finding the most probable code-state $\boldsymbol{z}$, namely,
+The second term of Eq.(\ref{eq:13}) enforces the parity constraint that $\textbf{z}$ should obey Eq.(\ref{eq:5}) to be a valid code state.
+In contrast, the first term captures the correlation between the observation $\textbf{y}$ and the code state $\textbf{z}$.
+The latter formulation is equivalent to the former one as long as $\textbf{z}$ is a valid code state associated with a source state $\textbf{Z}$, i.e., $s_{i}(\textbf{z})=1$ for any $i$.
+We note that $H^{code}\left(\textbf{z}\right)$ can be considered a Hamiltonian of an enlarged spin system.
+In this formulation, the word-MAP decoding corresponds to finding the most probable code state $\textbf{z}$, namely,

-where $C$ denotes the set of all code-states.
-Such decoded results can be obtained, for example, by SA and/or QA.
+where $C$ denotes the set of all code states.
+Such decoded results can be obtained by, e.g., SA and/or QA.

 Now, let us recall the SLHZ model.
-In this case, $s_{i}(\boldsymbol{z})$ is given by the weight-4 syndrome in the spin representation, which is written as a product of four elements in $\boldsymbol{z}$, i.e., $s_{klmn}^{(4)}(\boldsymbol{z})=z_{km}z_{lm}z_{ln}z_{kn}$ \cite{lechnerQuantumAnnealingArchitecture2015}.
-Then, we see that $H^{code}\left(\boldsymbol{z}\right)$ agrees with the Hamiltonian of the SLHZ model.
-Therefore, the word MAP decoding of the LDPC codes is equivalent to finding the ground state of the SLHZ model.
-Furthermore, since the two formulations, i.e., those based on $H^{code}\left(\boldsymbol{z}\right)$ (Eq.(\ref{eq:13})) and those based on $H^{source}\left(\boldsymbol{Z}\right)$ (Eq.(\ref{eq:8})) are mathematically equivalent, it follows that finding the ground code-state of the SLHZ model is equivalent to finding the ground state of the spin glass.
+In this case, $s_{i}(\textbf{z})$ is given by the weight-4 syndrome in the spin representation, which is written as a product of four elements in $\boldsymbol{z}$, i.e., $s_{klmn}^{(4)}(\textbf{z})=z_{km}z_{lm}z_{ln}z_{kn}$ \cite{lechnerQuantumAnnealingArchitecture2015}.
+Then, we see that $H^{code}\left(\textbf{z}\right)$ agrees with the Hamiltonian of the SLHZ model.
+Therefore, the word-MAP decoding of the LDPC codes is equivalent to finding the ground state of the SLHZ model.
+Furthermore, since the two formulations, i.e., those based on $H^{code}\left(\textbf{z}\right)$ (Eq.(\ref{eq:13})) and those based on $H^{source}\left(\textbf{Z}\right)$ (Eq.(\ref{eq:8})) are mathematically equivalent, it follows that finding the ground code state of the SLHZ model is equivalent to finding the ground state of the spin glass.